-46-76 High Street and 7-9 Carshalton Road
+Sub Area 3: 46-76 High Street and 7-9 Carshalton Road

-- This sub area includes two modern buildings on the corner of the High Street and Carshalton Road, a 3-storey Victorian terrace of 2-bay buildings at 46-76 High Street and two semi-detached buildings at 7-9 Carshalton Road. - 4.45 In 188024 a terrace of 14 Victorian buildings were constructed downhill from the Cock Hotel, between Carshalton Road and the newly constructed Throwley Road.
+- 4.44 This sub area includes two modern buildings on the corner of the High Street and Carshalton Road, a 3-storey Victorian terrace of 2-bay buildings at 46-76 High Street and two semidetached buildings at 7-9 Carshalton Road. - 4.45 In 1880 a terrace of 14 Victorian buildings were constructed down hill from the Cock Hotel, between Carshalton Road and the newly constructed Throwley Road.
 The underlying land had been in use as fields and as an old chalk pit before the buildings were constructed for shop uses.
-Throwley Road followed the field boundaries, resulting in a sharp 90 degree turn to the south and a gentler curve to the east, through a former flour mill.
-Although the introduction of the gyratory roads in the 1970s / 1980s changed the function of the roads and the direction of travel, the layout still survives today and is seen in Throwley Road, a portion of Throwley Way and Greyhound Road.
+Throwely Road followed the field boundaries, resulting in a sharp 90 degree turn to the south and a gentler curve to the east, through a former flour mill.
+Although the introduction of the gyratory roads in the 1970s / 1980s changed the function of the roads and the direction of travel, the layout still survives today and is seen in Throwely Road, a portion of Throwley Way and Greyhound Road.

-- The historic road layout determined the location of the buildings, even to the extent that the corner building curved, in line with the site boundary.
+4.46 The historic road layout determined the location of the buildings, even to the extent that the corner building curved, in line with the site boundary.
 Eight of the original 14 buildings remain (nos.
-60-76 High Street) and most are in fair condition with: sash windows; Flemish bond brickwork; original yellow, red and grey brick arched lintel decoration; and polychrome brick bands continuing across the facades.
-The window detailing has been painted at 72 High Street and the entire building façade at the northern end of the terrace is painted (76 High Street).
+60-76 High Street) and are now nominated for local listing (ref. #85).
+Most are in fair condition with: sash windows: Flemish bond brickwork; original yellow, red and grey brick arched lintel decoration;

+and polychrome brick bands continuing across the facades.
+The window detailing has been painted at no. 72 High Street and the entire building façade at the northern end of the terrace is painted (no. 76 High Street).
 This is an original corner building and the visible pattern of the brickwork under the paint shows that the detailing continues around the corner to front Throwley Way.
-This building has a significant 3 storey, 5 bay unsympathetic rear extension which is visible along Throwley Way as pedestrians enter the town centre from Manor Park. - Unlike most of the other Victorian terraces in the study area, these buildings do not have parapets and the original dormer windows are visible on six of the eight buildings.
-The dormer windows are however in poor repair and all of the original 6 pane casement windows have been replaced with a variety of different windows.
+This building has a significant 3 storey, 5 bay unsympathetic rear extension which is visible along

+Throwley Way as pedestrians enter the town centre from Manor Park.